thesadru/genshin.py/README.md

 Key features:

-* All data is in the form of <abbr title="Practically glorified dataclasses with builtin validation">Pydantic Models</abbr> which means full autocompletion and linter support.
+* All data is in the form of Pydantic Models which means full autocompletion and linter support.
 * Requests are significantly faster thanks to proper usage of asyncio.
-* Chinese and engrish names returned by the api are renamed to simpler english fields.
+* Chinese and Engrish names returned by the API are renamed to simpler English fields.
-* Supports the majority of the most used endpoints.
+* Supports the majority of the popular endpoints.
-* Cleanly integrates with frameworks like fastapi out of the box.
+* Cleanly integrates with frameworks like FastAPI out of the box.

 ## Requirements
 - Python 3.8+